igordejanovic/parglare/README.md

 - Debug print/tracing of both grammar construction, DPDA states construction and parsing process (set `debug=True` and/or `layout_debug=True`to the `Parser` instantiation and/or call to `Grammar.from_<>`).
+- Error recovery.
+There is a builtin strategy which will drop current char/object at input, register error and try to continue.
+A user can provide hers own recovery strategy.
 - Tests.
-I'm trying to maintain high test code coverage.
+I'm trying to maintain a high test code coverage.
 Until docs are written tests serve as a good source of information.
 - There are a few examples (see `examples` folder).